A Detector-oblivious Multi-arm Network for Keypoint Matching: Experiments for the detector-oblivious approach

-{\textbf{Metrics:}} We follow previous works ~\cite{sarlin20superglue,Yi2018LearningTF,Zhang2019LearningTC} and report the area under the cumulative error curve (AUC) of the pose error at the thresholds ($5^\circ$,$10^\circ$,$20^\circ$).
+\parsection{Metrics} \xuelun{Following} previous work SuperGlue~\cite{GLUE2020} to report the area under the cumulative error curve (AUC) of the pose error at \xuelun{certain} thresholds ($5^\circ$,$10^\circ$, and $20^\circ$).
 The pose error is the maximum of the angular errors in rotation and translation.
-Poses are computed by first estimating the essential matrix with OpenCV’s \emph{findEssentialMat} and RANSAC~\cite{Fischler1981RandomSC,Raguram2008ACA} with an inlier threshold of $1$ pixel divided by the focal length, followed by \emph{recoverPose}.
-In addition, we also report the matching precision ($\mathbf{P}$) and the matching score ($\mathbf{M}$)~\cite{yi2016lift}, where a match is considered correct based on its epipolar distance.
-The epipolar correctness threshold is $5\cdot10^{-4}$.
+Poses are computed by estimating the essential matrix with OpenCV’s \emph{findEssentialMat} and RANSAC~\cite{RANSAC1981,RAGU2008} using an inlier threshold of one pixel divided by the focal length, followed by \emph{recoverPose}.
+In addition, we also report the matching precision ($\mathbf{P}$) and the matching score ($\mathbf{M}$)~\cite{LIFT2016}, where a match is considered correct based on its epipolar distance.
+The epipolar correctness threshold is $5\cdot10^{-4}$. \sxl{ The matching precision is the ratio of the correct correspondences in the \xuelun{overall} correspondences \xuelun{found} by the method.
+The matching score is the ratio of ground truth correspondences that can be recovered by the method over its extracted keypoint features. }

-{\textbf{Baselines:}} The original SuperGlue is trained under SuperPoint (SP), which is record \textbf{\#1} in Table~\ref{tab:FREE-OUT} and Table~\ref{tab:FREE-IN}.
-To test the generalization of SuperGlue integrated with different detectors, we change $\mathbf{p}$, $\mathbf{d}$, and $\mathbf{c}$ from original SP to R2D2.
+\parsection{Baselines} The original SuperGlue is trained under SuperPoint (SP) \xuelun{and recorded as} \textbf{\#1} in Table~\ref{tab:FREE-OUT-IN}.
+To test the generalization of SuperGlue integrated with different detectors, we changed $\mathbf{p}$, $\mathbf{d}$, and $\mathbf{c}$ from the original SP to R2D2.

-{\textbf{Implement details:}} The SuperGlue model be used in this experiment is the official release model, which needs feeding with keypoint \emph{coordinates}($2$-dim), \emph{descriptions}($256$-dim), and \emph{confidence}($scalar$).
-To fit the \emph{description} input dimension of $256$, we train a $256$-dim R2D2~\cite{Revaud2019R2D2RA} by its official release code (the original R2D2 output $128$-dim descriptions for the keypoints).
+\parsection{Implement details} The SuperGlue model used in this experiment is the official release model, which \xuelun{requires inputs in the form of} keypoint \emph{coordinates}($2$-dim), \emph{descriptions}($256$-dim), and \emph{confidence}($scalar$).
+To fit the \emph{description} input dimension of $256$, we trained a $256$-dim R2D2~\cite{R2D22019} by its official release code (the original R2D2 output $128$-dim descriptions for the keypoints).